Working with run logs

 If warnings are given during a run (be it failed or successful), the entry is shown with an icon in the Has warnings column - for example:

-Run logs can contain a lot of information and there may be times when you want to quickly check why a run has failed.
+Run logs can contain a lot of information, and there may be times when you want to check why a run has failed.

-When a process flow run is initialised but fails somewhere in the run, its status is set to failed and an expandable arrow is shown to the left of the entry - click this arrow to view a summary of why the failure occurred.
+When a process flow run fails, its status is set to failure and an expandable arrow is shown to the left of the entry - click this arrow to view a summary of why the failure occurred.
 For example:

 Each log entry has an ellipses icon, with access to additional options: